feature-engine/feature_engine/docs/index.rst

 let us know!

 For more details on how to contribute check the contributing page.
-Click on the "Contribute" tab in the navigation bar at the top of the documentation.
+Click on the **Contribute** tab in the navigation bar at the top of the documentation.

 Open Source